How can you create SEO friendly content that can keep both users and search engines happy?

 - Advertising systems to decide if this is a page they want to advertise on or not

-So, how to you choose a post title that satisfies the above criteria:
+So, how do you choose a post title that satisfies the above criteria:

-- Search Google, Yahoo and Bing using your keywords to find related titles.
-Take note of the suggestions you get while typing keywords in the search box and also scroll down the search results page to see what other people are searching.
+- Search Google, Yahoo, and Bing using your keywords to find related titles.
+Take note of the suggestions you get while typing keywords in the search box and also scroll down the search results page to see what other people are searching for.